ethereum/ethereum-org-website/README.md

 - We will rotate the list of dapps on this page frequently!
 - Dapp submissions will be assessed on the following criteria:
   - Is the dapp a "user" application?
 This page is targeted at the average user, which means it wouldn't be appropriate to list a dev tool or app targeted at sophisticated technical users.
-  - Does the application have a good user on-boarding proces, such that a user can follow the link, and find all the instructions they need to get started?
+  - Does the application have a good user on-boarding process, such that a user can follow the link, and find all the instructions they need to get started?
   - Does the application "round out" the list by adding a new kind of application not already present?
   - Is there evidence that the application is popular and well established?